frustra/strayphotons/README.md

 - Windows: `./windows_cmake.sh`, open build/sp.sln and build in Visual Studio.
 To launch the binary from VS, you need to set the startup project to `sp`

+### Audio

+If you don't hear any sound your audio driver might not be the default.
+View the log output for "[log] Using audio driver 0 of 3" or similar.
+The next lines will list the available audio drivers.

+To use one, set the environment variable "AUDIO_DRIVER".
+For example, "AUDIO_DRIVER=2 ./run.sh"

 Developing
 ----------